Turtleheart

 Turtleheart (Turtle's Heart or Tortle's Heart, his unami name was Tahkoxitèh) was a Delaware (Lenape) principal warrior and chief who lived during the French and Indian Wars, and Pontiac's War.
 He and Lenape Chief Killbuck represented the Delaware Nation at the Treaty of Fort Stanwix in 1768.

 Early life and family

 Little is known about the exact date of his birth or death.
-Apparently, Turtleheart was possibly the brother of Wolf Clan Chief Custaloga (Packanke) and perhaps the father or uncle of Captain Pipe called Konieschquanoheel and also known as Hopocan.
-In 1763 he lived in the Indian Town of Shaningo. located on a tributary of Big Beaver Creek.
-In the Journal of James Kenny, operator of the Trading Post at Fort Pitt, he writes, "This morning soon came over ye Allegheny Custologas' Brother & Son James Mocasin ye Tortles Heart & another Ind'n from Shenangoe."
+Turtleheart was possibly the brother of Wolf Clan Chief Custaloga (Packanke) and perhaps the father or uncle of Captain Pipe, called Konieschquanoheel and also known as Hopocan.
+In 1763 he lived in the Lenape village of Shaningo located on a tributary of Big Beaver Creek.
+In the Journal of James Kenny, operator of the trading post at Fort Pitt, he writes, "This morning soon came over ye Allegheny Custologas' Brother & Son James Mocasin ye Tortles Heart & another Ind'n from Shenangoe."

 Pontiac's War

 A.E.
 Ewing, descendant of Indian captive John Ewing, writes that "the new moon or 'Pontiac moon' of May, (13) 1763, had blood on it.
 The Algonquin chieftains, in secret council near Detroit, summoned by king Pontiac April 27, 1763, agreed to attack all the English posts recently surrendered by the French.
 A certain phase of the moon in May was to be the signal for a concerted attack.
 This was the beginning of Pontiac's War."